oxen-io/lokinet-flutter-app/README.md

 if succesful it will produce an apk at `build/app/outputs/flutter-apk/app-debug.apk` which you can run

+## cleaning

+an additional step is needed when cleaning this project:

+    $ flutter clean
+    $ cd lokinet_lib/andorid && gradle clean

 ## CI artifacts

 auto generated builds can be found at: https://oxen.rocks/majestrate/lokinet-mobile